CORRECT: COndensed eRror RECognition via knowledge Transfer in multi-agent systems: Conclusion

 \section{Conclusion}

-We introduced \textsc{CORRECT}, the first schema-guided framework that distills recurrent MAS failures into compact, reusable schemata, enabling accurate, lightweight, and training-free identification of decisive errors in new runs.
-Complementing this, we release \textsc{CORRECT-Error}, a large-scale, high-fidelity benchmark capturing realistic error patterns.
-Across diverse tasks, models, and deployment scenarios, \textsc{CORRECT} significantly outperforms existing advances, offering a practical, generalizable path toward reliable, interpretable, and scalable MAS deployment.
+We introduced \name, the first schema-guided framework that distills recurrent MAS failures into compact, reusable schemata, enabling accurate, lightweight, and training-free identification of decisive errors in new runs.
+Complementing this, we release \textsc{CORRECT-Error}, a large-scale, high-fidelity benchmark capturing realistic error patterns. \name significantly improves error recognition accuracy, offering a practical, generalizable path toward reliable, interpretable, and scalable MAS deployment.